 They say “you are what you eat” and we pride ourselves in selecting the best food providers on the festival circuit, providing delicious cuisine from around the world all at reasonable prices, with strict ethics around sourcing produce.

 At Shambala, we have always endeavoured to find ways to reduce the environmental impact of our festival and we can’t help but feeling there is a big, meaty elephant in the room.
 So, in 2016 we set ourselves a challenge – to provide the most eye-popping, mouthwatering, colourful, hearty array of cuisine without a single bit of meat or fish on sale.
 Not a sausage.
 We were blown away, when, after the event, 77% of those who filled out our post-festival survey voted to keep Shambala a veggie paradise, and a similar amount after 2018.
 In 2019, once again our trusty food traders will be serving up delicious meat-and-fish-free menus, though we are looking at ways to introduce the odd bit of uber-sustainable meat and fish options around the site in surprising and thought-provoking ways, watch this space!.

-Note that we are welcoming people to bring their own meat onto site, but we ask strongly that you either give the meat-free a chance, or get into the spirit of the ethics and choose to bring meat or fish that meets very high standards.
+Note that we allow people to bring their own meat onto site, but we ask strongly that you either give the meat-free a chance, or get into the spirit of the ethics and choose to bring meat or fish that meets very high standards.

 We have an onsite cash machine (open 24hrs) and a camp shop selling all sorts of useful stuff from nappies to chocolate and from batteries to bread.
 Our main bars accept card payments, contactless and Apple pay.